hughsoong/WS-back-end-2020/README.md

 1. *This assessment should take no longer than 3 hours*.
 We'd like to respect your time, so submit whatever you can accomplish within this timeframe.
 2. *Submissions will only be accepted as zipped source code, or a github repository*.
 Please include everything in a single zip file, and email it to kieran@wellspent.co when you are done the assessment.
 3. *Incomplete submissions are fine*.
 Though the assessment is designed to be completable within the timeframe, it is also intended to be challenging.
+Prioritize demonstrating good architecture and design over a fully working example.
 4. *Where there is ambiguity in the requirements, make a decision with the business in mind and focus on speedy delivery*.
 5. *Be prepared to justify your decisions*.
 If we decide to bring you in for a technical interview, we will expect you to explain aspects of your implementation and thought process.